Holistic Health Career and School Guide

 A Bright Future for Holistic Health Practitioners

 Thanks to the alternative wellness boom and the resulting demand for holistic health professionals, now is a great time to become a holistic health practitioner.
-Evidence of the growing trend toward holistic health practices are reflected in data compiled by the U.S. Department of Labor, Employment and Training Administration, who predict the following increases in demand through 2024:
+Evidence of the growing trend toward holistic health practices are reflected in data compiled by the U.S. Department of Labor, Employment and Training Administration, who predict the following increases in demand over the next decade:

 Holistic health therapy may combine aspects of massage therapy, nutritional counseling, herbology, reflexology, acupressure, yoga, Traditional Chinese Medicine (TCM) and polarity in client treatment—basically any natural health modality that can help the client reach optimal health.
 Other holistic health practitioners tend to emphasize the bodywork aspect of the profession, while others choose to act more as counselors or teachers.